 College is an environment in which students can gain academic knowledge and social skills to move forward in life.
 Under federal law, schools and universities are required to provide a safe educational environment and facilities for their students.
 However, lawsuits for campus can be very different from those that occur elsewhere.
-If you have been injured in an accident on a Nevada college campus caused by someone else’s negligence, a dedicated Las Vegas injury lawyer at Cogburn Law Offices can help you pursue the compensation you deserve.
+If you have been injured in an accident on a Nevada college campus caused by someone else’s negligence, a dedicated Las Vegas injury lawyer at Cogburn Law can help you pursue the compensation you deserve.

 Nevada College Campus Accident Resources: